BIGJRA/BIGJRA.github.io/rejuv.md

 | Linoone (Galarian)   | 1        |
 | **Claydol**          | 1        |

 Our goal here is to trap all the Shuppet into corners.
-There’s one in the southwest - after it moves for the first time, go down, left, down, up, right, right.
-Now go up to the west middle area where you’ll see another.
-Once it moves for the first time, go down, left, down, then right until you can’t anymore, then up.
-Also, grab this *Max Repel* while you’re here.
+There's one in the southwest - after it moves for the first time, go down, left, down, up, right, right.
+Now go up to the west middle area where you'll see another.
+Once it moves for the first time, go down, left, down, then right until you can't anymore, then up.
+Also, grab this *Max Repel* while you're here.

-Head down from here, hidden is a *Yellow Shard.* You’ll see a **Phantump** wandering around.
-It is vital for an event later that you get a female one here, so reset if it’s not.
+Head down from here, hidden is a *Yellow Shard.* You'll see a **Phantump** wandering around.
+It is vital for an event later that you get a female one here, so reset if it's not.
 Head all the way north afterwards, and past another Phantump, enter the 2-badge gate.
-In here, you’ll get a *Dawn Stone!*
+In here, you'll get a *Dawn Stone!*

 Loop back around to the middle, around where the NPC is with the crazy hair.
 Head up and to the right and grab the *Cleanse Ta*g, then follow